Man helps to rescue woman from burning car moments before it’s engulfed in flames

 “He’s doing what he’s called to do.
 He’s just that kind of person.
 That’s the kind of family he comes from,” Jasmine Salley, Adrian Ross’ girlfriend, said.

-Adrian’s family hopes that this selfless act of courage send a message to the community.
+Adrian’s family hopes that this selfless act of courage sends a message to the community.

 “Not all black guys with dreads are bad and heroes do not all wear capes.
 You can be just like him,” Salley said.